blitzm-systems/Connected/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-connected)

-- This project was built and test using ruby version 2.5.5 and includes an rbenv configuration file for contributors

 ## About connected

-A fastlane plugin which interacts with a 3rd party ruby App Store Connect sdk (https://github.com/kyledecot/app_store_connect).
+A fastlane plugin that uses your app store connect api key to upload apps to TestFlight and install provisioning profiles.
+This plugin interacts with a 3rd party ruby App Store Connect sdk (https://github.com/kyledecot/app_store_connect).

-This plugin is used for all interactions with the app store connect api except for uploading apps.
-This plugin uses `altool` (an XCode command line tool) and your app store connect api key to upload apps.

 This plugin has [3 actions](lib/fastlane/plugin/connected/actions)

 - **connected_auth**

   - Initialises app store connect api session
-  - You MUST call execute this action before you can use any other actions
+  - You MUST execute this action before you can use any other actions
+  - Example (requires CONNECT_API_KEY, CONNECT_KEY_ID and CONNECT_KEY_ISSUER_ID in your env variables)
+    ```ruby
+    connected_auth
+    ```

 - **connected_certs**

-  - Fetches all the provisioning profiles for a given app id and installs their certificates
+  - Fetches all of the provisioning profiles for a given app id, installs them and their certificates
-  - Requires you to have create your provisioning profile for your app manually
+  - Requires you to have created your provisioning profile for your app manually in the Apple Developer Portal
+  - Example
+    ```ruby
+    connected_certs(
+      app_id: 'com.company.app'
+    )
+    ```

 - **connected_upload**

   - Uploads your `.ipa` file to TestFlight
+  - Example if you used gym to compile your app
+    ```ruby
+    connected_upload(
+      ipa_file: lane_context[SharedValues::IPA_OUTPUT_PATH]
+    )
+    ```

-Please post requests for new features for this plugin as it is still very barebones.
+* Please post requests for new features for this plugin as it is still very barebones.

 ## Getting Started